Floods trap many in Florida as Ian heads to South Carolina

 The devastation inflicted on Florida came into focus a day after Ian struck as a monstrous Category 4 hurricane, one of the strongest storms ever to hit the U.S. It flooded homes on both the state’s coasts, cut off the only road access to a barrier island, destroyed a historic waterfront pier and knocked out electricity to 2.67 million Florida homes and businesses — nearly a quarter of utility customers.

-At least one man was confirmed dead in Florida, while three other people were reported killed in Cuba after the hurricane struck the island Tuesday.
+Four people were confirmed dead in Florida.
+They included two residents of hard-hit Sanibel Island along Florida’s west coast, Sanibel city manager Dana Souza said late Thursday.
+Three other people were reported killed in Cuba after the hurricane struck there on Tuesday.

-Aerial photos from the Fort Myers area, a few miles (kilometers) west of where Ian struck land, showed homes ripped from their slabs and deposited among shredded wreckage.
+In the Fort Myers area, homes had been ripped from their slabs and deposited among shredded wreckage.
 Businesses near the beach were completely razed, leaving twisted debris.
 Broken docks floated at odd angles beside damaged boats and fires smoldered on lots where houses once stood.

 “I don’t know how anyone could have survived in there,” William Goodison said amid the wreckage of the mobile home park in Fort Myers Beach where he’d lived for 11 years.
 Goodison rode out the storm at his son’s house inland.